What is Net Assets Value (NAV)?

 How does investment timing affect NAV?

 In case of the ULIP fund, the cut-off time is 3:00 pm.
-You will be allotted NAV on the same day or the next day according to the time at which you submit your application and funds.
+You will be allotted the NAV on the same day or the next day according to the time at which you submit your application and funds.
 Usually, if the application form and funds are received before 3:00 pm; units are allotted based on the same day's NAV, otherwise, units are allotted based on the next day's NAV.

-Change in valuation methodology of equity shares as prescribed by the Insurance and Regulatory Development Authority of India (IRDAI)
+Valuation methodology of equity shares as prescribed by the Insurance and Regulatory Development Authority of India (IRDAI)

 Modification in NAV computation